William Osler: Early life

 William Osler was born in Bond Head, Canada West (Ontario), on July 12, 1849, and raised after 1857 in Dundas, Ontario.
 He was named William after William of Orange, who won the Battle of the Boyne on July 12, 1690.
 Osler's mother, who was very religious, prayed that he would become a priest.
 Osler was educated at Trinity College School (then located in Weston, Ontario).

 In 1867, Osler announced that he would follow his father's footsteps into the ministry and entered Trinity College of the University of Toronto, in the autumn.
 However, he became increasingly interested in medical science under the influence of James Bovell and the Rev. William Arthur Johnson, encouraging him to switch his career.

 In 1868, Osler enrolled in the Toronto School of Medicine, a privately owned institution that was not part of the Medical Faculty of the University of Toronto.
 Osler lived with James Bovell for a time, and through Johnson, he was introduced to the writings of Sir Thomas Browne; his Religio Medici caused a deep impression on him.

-Osler left the Toronto School of Medicine after being accepted into the MDCM program at the McGill University Faculty of Medicine in Montreal, and he received his medical degree (MDCM) in 1872.
+Osler left the Toronto School of Medicine after being accepted into the MDCM program at the McGill University Faculty of Medicine in Montreal in 1870.
+Osler received his medical degree (MDCM) in 1872.

+While studying at McGill, Osler lived on lower Saint Urbain Street, at a time when the medical school was on nearby Côté Street.
+While in Montreal, Osler, who was a practicing Anglican regularly attended the "free seat" Chapel of St. John the Evangelist which at the time was located on Dorchester Street (now René Lévesque Boulevard).
+Osler held the chapel's rector, Fr.
+Edmund Wood in high regard due to his care for the less fortunate.
+Osler had personal copies of the 1662 Book of Common Prayer and Hymns Ancient and Modern, both of which are kept in the Osler Library of the History of Medicine at McGill.
+Osler and Fr.
+Wood would later on contribute to the installation of a memorial stained glass window in honour of Rev. Dr. William Wright, a professor of Materia medica at the McGill Faculty of Medicine and also a long time associate priest at the Church of St. John the Evangelist, which had since built a new church building on Ontario Street (now President Kennedy Avenue) and Saint Urbain, a few blocks north of the chapel's former location.